cran/RegDDM/README.md

 `prior` determines whether to use the default prior for DDM parameters or not.
 Default is `TRUE`

-`stan_filename` is the file loaction for the automatically generated stan model.
+`stan_filename` is the file location for the automatically generated stan model.
 If an empty string ’’ is provided, a temporary file will be created and deleted after the model is fit.
 Default is `"stan_model.stan"`